Defer Background Images for Faster Core Web Vitals

 Defer background images

 Background images are seldom a good thing for the Core Web Vitals.
-Background images are not responsive, background images cannot acces the native loading attribute and we cannot natively control the priority of background images.
+Background images are not responsive, background images cannot access the native loading attribute and we cannot natively control the priority of background images.

 A word of warning!